 The lungs often fill with water within twelve hours after the incident, due to electricity rupturing tiny capillaries in the lungs.
 The fluid which leaks into the lungs makes it difficult to breathe.
 You may not notice this for a day or two, but the puppy will have labored breathing, may cough, and become very anxious.

 Current through the heart may prompt an irregular beat and circulatory collapse.

 A central nervous system injury may affect breathing, cause seizures and affect other bodily functions.

 Unless treated promptly, the puppy may fall into a coma, suffer convulsions, and die.
 Pets who survive can suffer permanent nerve damage.
 The trauma typically causes shock and should be treated accordingly.

 First Aid for Electrical Shock

-- Shut off power.
-Electrical current may cause muscle contractions that make your puppy bite down even harder, and prevent her from releasing the cord.
-Shut off the current BEFORE you try to touch your puppy or you could get shocked yourself.
+- Shut off the power.
+Electrical current may cause muscle contractions that make your puppy bite down even harder and prevent her from releasing the cord.
+Shut off the current before you try to touch your puppy or you could get shocked yourself.
 If you don’t know how to shut off the main electrical supply, find rubber gloves and wear them to pull out the plug from the wall.